 Rockefeller is a former member of the boards of Sibley Memorial Hospital and PepsiCo, Inc. She previously served as a member of the Board of Directors of the Rockefeller Philanthropy Advisors, the Rockefeller Brothers Fund and the Rockefeller Family Office, and she was chair of the Rockefeller Cousins Association.
 She was a member of the Board of Trustees of The Phillips Collection, the Colonial Williamsburg Foundation, Stanford University, the University of Chicago and The George Washington University; and she previously served as a member of the Board of Directors of Sotheby’s.
 Formerly, Rockefeller served as a member of the Kennedy Center Community & Friends Board, The Commission of the Smithsonian National Museum of American Art, the Harvard Art Museum’s Collections Committee, Smithsonian Associates and the Smithsonian American Art Commission.

-Rockefeller is married to Senator John D. “Jay” Rockefeller IV of West Virginia.
-They have four children and six grandchildren.
+She is married to retired West Virginia Senator John D. “Jay” Rockefeller IV.
+They have four children and eight grandchildren.